yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

 ## Assembly of high throughput sequencing data using INNUca pipeline

-1. It is a good idea to clean all of your work place before start launching INNUca pipeline.
+1. It is a good idea to clean all of your workspace before start launching INNUca pipeline.

    Docker image size of INNUca is rather large (~ 4GB) and may take up some considerable disk space on your VirtualBox.
 So clean up unwanted/unused docker containers and images.